hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       + time saving
       + e.g., use the neural net to revise the probabilities of the words w/ trigram model

-+ Learning to predict the next word
-  + predicting s path through a tree (Minih and Hinton, 2009)
++ Structure words as a tree (Minih and Hinton, 2009)
+  + predicting a path through a tree
   + arranging all the words in a binary tree with words as the leaves
   + using the previous context to generate a __prediction vector__, $v$
-    + compare $v$ with a learned vector, $u$, at each node of the tree
+    + compare $v$ with a learned vector, $u$, at each node of the tree: a scalar product of $u$ and $v$
     + apply the logistic function to the scalar product of $u$ and $v$ to predict the probabilities of taking the two branches of the tree
+      + the calculated probability to take the right branch
+      + the (1 - probability) chance to take the left branch

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="url" ismap target="_blank">